cljs/api/README.md

 ## Setup

-Run this to clone clj/cljs repos to the "repos" directory:
+Run this to clone clj/cljs repos to the "repos" directory.
+This tool will parse whatever api versions you choose to checkout.

 ```
 ./get-repos.sh
 ```

-From there, manually checkout the repo versions you wish to run the tool on.

 ## Run